podhustlr/jobs/README.md

 Podcasting is one of the most subtle forms of media production and consumption.
 In a world of continuous visual bombardment podcasting is the only information stream that requires putting your brain to work and concentrating to a voice, stimulating your neurons to create visual representations of what you are listening to.
 It's a non-blocking, non-intrusive and rythmic way of entertaining and informing yourself.

 Spotify announced that it wants to focus on the audio creator economy (aka podcasts) and make itself a $100B ARR company.
-The market is blooming and it's moving fast.
+The market is booming and moving fast.
 If you want to move fast, fail early and iterate over and over, you can find a place here.